griestopf/Visual2/content/schedule/day_05_retopology.md

 - What did your research on "good topology" yield?
 Discuss various aspects
 - Why are quads important?
 - What is "back face culling".
 What is a "back face" in the first place?
+How do you turn a back face into a front face?

 ## Material

 - _Retopology Tips_ (Blender Secrets, Vol 6 (Retopo-UVs-Baking), page 939)
 - _Quad Topology Tips_ (Blender Secrets, Vol 2 (Modeling), page 230)